Compugen’s leadership team is comprised of seasoned executives with deep knowledge and expertise in the biopharmaceutical industry.

 Eran Ophir, Ph.D.

-Dr. Eran Ophir was appointed Senior Vice President of Research and Drug Discovery in April 2022.
-In his role, Eran is responsible for the company’s scientific strategy, overseeing the research and drug discovery activities, including research into the biology of the company’s computationally discovered targets, biomarkers and translational research and therapeutic lead antibody identification and selection.
+Dr. Eran Ophir serves as Chief Scientific Officer, responsible for the company’s scientific, translational medicine and biomarker strategy, underlying the Company’s innovative portfolio of product candidates, overseeing computational discovery and the research and drug discovery activities.
 Eran brings significant expertise in immunology and immuno-oncology from his research work at the Weizmann Institute of Science and the Ludwig Institute for Cancer Research in Lausanne, Switzerland.
-Eran joined Compugen in 2015 as a senior scientist and has since held various positions in the R&D department, with increasing responsibilities including appointment to the management team in March 2020.
+Eran joined Compugen in 2015 as a senior scientist and has since held various positions in the R&D department, with increasing responsibilities including appointment to the management team in March 2020 and Senior Vice President of Research and Drug Discovery in April 2022.
 Eran received a B.Sc. in Bioinformatics from Tel Aviv University and a Ph.D. in Biology from the Weizmann Institute of Science.

 Zurit Levine, Ph.D.